Adapting to Misspecification: Setup

-We consider the sets $\mathcal{C}_B$ for $B\in[0,\infty]$.
-Thus, $B=\infty$ corresponds to the unrestricted parameter space, while $B=0$ corresponds to the restricted parameter space.
-It follows from the theory of minimax estimation in linear models that the $\infty$-minimax estimator (the $B$-minimax estimator when $B=\infty$) is $Y_U$, while the $0$-minimax estimator (the $B$-minimax estimator when $B$=0) is $Y_U-(\rho\sqrt{\Sigma_U}/\sqrt{\Sigma_O})Y_O.$ Inspection of this formula reveals that the $0$-minimax estimator is the efficient GMM estimator exploiting the restriction $b=0$.
-In the special case where the restricted estimator is fully efficient, the $0$-minimax estimator is additionally equal to the restricted estimator $Y_R=Y_U+Y_O$. \end{main example continued}
+indexed by a scalar bound $B$ on the magnitude of the bias of the restricted estimator.
+Hence, the set $\mathcal{C}_\infty$ corresponds to the unrestricted parameter space, while $\mathcal{C}_0$ corresponds to the restricted parameter space.
+Consequently, the $\infty$-minimax estimator (the $B$-minimax estimator when $B=\infty$) is $Y_U$, while the $0$-minimax estimator (the $B$-minimax estimator when $B$=0) is $Y_{R,GMM}$.
+In the special case where the restricted estimator is fully efficient, the $0$-minimax estimator is additionally equal to the restricted estimator $Y_R=Y_U+Y_O$.